Be a SMO Apprentice!

 The Apprentice Program at Science Museum Oklahoma is a volunteer opportunity for students entering seventh grade through senior year of high school.
 Participants experience the behind-the-scenes workings of a science museum while increasing science literacy, confidence and honing job skills.

 SMO's Apprentice Program helps students develop the soft skills they will need to succeed in the workplace, like problem-solving, leadership, working in teams and good communication in a fun, professional science museum environment.

 2020-21 Dates to Remember

 |Applications open||May 6|

 |Program Runs||Sept.
 4, 2021 - Aug.
 5, 2022|

 What SMO Apprentices do:

-Apprentices perform a variety of tasks assisting the museum in achieving its mission of revealing the wonder and relevance of science.
-Throughout the summer, selected Apprentices may assist in facilitation and activities including day-to-day operation of exhibits, educational camp activities, production of stage performances and educational programming.
+Apprentices assist the museum in achieving its mission of revealing the wonder and relevance of science!
+Throughout the summer and optional school year program, selected Apprentices may assist in facilitation and activities including day-to-day operation of exhibits, educational camp activities, production of stage performances, and educational programming.

 What former SMO Apprentices say:

 “I was drawn to the Apprentice Program because I loved the science museum and thought it would just be a fun thing to do over the summer.
 I would maybe have some stories to tell once school started again.
 I had no idea it would turn out to be one of the greatest experiences of my life.
 Apprenticing improved my social skills and I became more comfortable interacting with people.
 I learned the responsibilities of having a real job years before the other kids at school, which later helped me when I was looking for work.
 The best part of my experience as an Apprentice were the friends I made along the way.”